CaterpillarStudyGroup/ImportantArticles/src/CreatingLoopingAnimationsfromMotionCapture.md

 Note that the velocity introduced by the linear fade needs to be accounted for when we apply the inertializers, but in this case because it's the same on both the start and the end of the animation it cancels itself out.
 As we will see later, if the velocity introduced by our initial offset is different at the start and end we need to account for it when setting the initial velocity of the inertializers.

+> &#x2753; linear fade会导致运动速度的变化。但为什么在这个场景中不用考虑呢？

 That aside, here is what this looks like on the character:

 > &#x1F50E; https://www.daniel-holden.com/media/uploads/Looping/linear_inertialize.m4v

 This spreads the adjustment over the whole animation which in many cases is very useful and generally looks good for short animations.
-However, in certain cases it introduces a kind of "drift" to the animation which might not be what we want and can introduce foot sliding:
+However, in certain cases it introduces a kind of "**drift**" to the animation which might not be what we want and can introduce foot sliding:

 > &#x1F50E; https://www.daniel-holden.com/media/uploads/Looping/linear_comparison.m4v

 One idea is to limit the linear fade to just the start and end.
 Here we can use a little function I'm calling "softfade", to make a linear ramp that fades the offset out.
 The alpha parameter here can be used to adjust the "hardness" of the ramp.

+> &#x2753; 既然这样，为什么要引入spread the offset over the whole animation？

 ![](./assets/07-09.png)